The systole of random hyperbolic 3-manifolds: A numerical value

 \subsection{The program for $S_c$}

 To compute the finite sum $S_{c} = \sum_{i=1}^{k}p_i\cdot l_i$, we need to know the first $k$ values of $\{l_i\}_{i\geq1}$, and the (classes of) words that correspond to each of these lengths.

 For that, we start by computing all words of translation length less than some number $D>0$.
 As mentioned before, this is not completely straightforward.
-To do so, we will (partly) use the distance in $\mathbb{H}^3$ spanned by the words, which we define as follows.
+To do so, we will (partly) use the $w$-distance, which we define as follows.